Sparreau/VORON/Mods/Sparreau/README.md

 I made these primarily to set the 25mm spacing of the Z linear bearing rails from the bottom extrusion of the printer.
 While I was at it, I re-shaped it to mate up to the rail a bit better.

 <b>bed_extrusion_spacer_parametric</b><br>
 These are an aid to set the spacing of the bed rails.
 To go between 150mm center spaced rails you need 130mm spacers.
-You'll have to calculate the outter spacers for your frame size.
+You'll have to calculate the outer spacers for your frame size.

 <b>dial_indicator_fan_mount</b><br>
 This fits a dial indicator from Harbor Freight with a 9.5mm shank along with a 10mm thick extruder fan.
 A clothes pin works great for holding the indicator pin up when not in use.
 MAKE SURE YOU DO NOT CRASH IT!